-- To provide young people an outdoor classroom with an opportunity to participate in a community project that develops attitudes and values towards conservation of the natural environment.
+- To provide young people with an outdoor classroom and an opportunity to participate in a community project that develops attitudes and values towards conservation of the natural environment.

 - To encourage local schools to undertake various ecological and environmental projects as part of their school curriculum.